hdchenjian/cnn/README.md

 #### Compile
 ```
 modify Makefile
-change GPU=1 if you have GPU support CUDA
+set GPU=1 if you have GPU support CUDA, set CUDNN=1 if you have CUDNN library
+set FORWARD_GPU if you only want forward pass, set this will save some memory
+set OPENCL=1 if you want use openCL, set CLBLAS if you have clBLAS library
-change OPENMP=1 if you want use openmp
+set OPENMP=1 if you want use openmp

 make
 ```